 All you need to know about the Screen of Green

-Here are each sections of this tutorial if you want to jump straight to the part that interests you:
+Before we get into it, here a table of content of the tutorial if you want to jump straight to the part that interests you:

-What is SCROG or the Screen Of Green ?
+What is SCROG, aka the Screen Of Green ?

 SCROG is the acronym if Screen of Green.
 This technique of cultivating your Marijuana allowing you to have multiple Apex’s on your plant.